How the Spread of Coronavirus Could Affect Your Travel Plans

 “These are usually just a little bit more expensive than the non-refundable rates, but worth it if your plans change for any reason,” says Leocha of Travelers United.

-“Book defensively,” he adds.
-“Homeaway and AirBnB, two popular lodging sites, have very good cancellation clauses, but you have to make sure that you choose the refundable room rates, otherwise you could be stuck.”
+“Book defensively,” he says.
+“Homeaway and Airbnb, two popular lodging sites, have very good cancellation clauses, but you have to make sure that you choose the refundable room rates, otherwise you could be stuck.”

-That’s particularly true for travelers who booked hotels in Venice for the Mardi Gras carnival, which was suddenly cancelled in response to the coronavirus outbreak.
-In the impacted area, which includes Milan and Venice, authorities not only cancelled the Mardi Gras celebration, they also closed museums, bars, music venues, sporting venues, and schools.
+That’s particularly true for travelers who booked hotels in Venice for the Mardi Gras carnival, which was suddenly canceled in response to the coronavirus outbreak.
+In the impacted area, which includes Milan and Venice, authorities not only canceled the Mardi Gras celebration, they also closed museums, bars, music venues, sporting venues, and schools.

 “Travelers who booked refundable lodging in impacted areas could easily change plans and decide to visit other places in Italy,” Leocha says.

-Note: Editor's Note: This article has been updated to reflect changes in some airlines' ticketing policies.
-This article was originally published Feb.
-24.